 Our independent non-executive directors are engaged on letters of appointment that set out their duties and responsibilities.
 The non-executive directors do not receive benefits upon termination or resignation from their respective positions as directors.
-Under the non-executive director appointment letters, our non-executive directors are entitled to receive annual fees in accordance with our Director Compensation Policy, as discussed above.
+Under the non-executive director appointment letters, our non-executive directors are entitled to receive annual fees in accordance with our Director Compensation Policy, as discussed in Item 6.B Compensation-Compensation of Directors.